Connor-Bayer/ConLenTrain_Utils_43856/README.md

+## Note:

+All files in this repo are from the mlops training file - this is my place to play with settings.
+See bayer's central repo for the full training materials.

 # Bringing MLOps practices
 There are multiple tools that are helpful when introducing MLOps practices.
 In our use case [MLFlow](https://mlflow.org/) is going to act as an example.
 It is a real Swiss Knife of MLOps and it is going to exceed our needs.